uc-r/uc-r.github.io/characters/string_manipulation_stringR.md

 # load package
 library(stringr)
 ```
-For more information on getting help with packages visit the [working with packages section](http://uc-r.github.io/packages/).
+&#9755; *For more information on getting help with packages visit the [working with packages section](http://uc-r.github.io/packages/).*

 <br>